Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Author Contributions

 \section{Author Contributions}

 T.R. and Y.Z. conceived the study.
 T.R., Y.Z., A.K. and H.I. designed the audit experiments.
 K.M., F.L, and H.I. identified articles of interest and collected the emails of the respective corresponding authors.
 H.I. conducted the audit experiment.
 H.I. analyzed the data and produced the visualizations concerning the audit experiments.
 F.L. collected and analyzed the data, and produced the visualizations concerning the observational analyses.
-A.K. conducted the interviews.
-H.I., F.L., A.K., Y.Z., and T.R. wrote the manuscript.
+H.I and A.K conducted the global survey.
+A.K. and W.A. conducted the interviews.
+H.I., F.L., W.A., A.K., Y.Z., and T.R. wrote the manuscript.